canokeys/canokey-documentation/content/userguide/PIV.md

 * Card Capability Container: 287 bytes
 * Card Holder Unique Identifier: 2916 bytes
 * Printed Information: 245 bytes
+* Security Object: 245 bytes
+* Cardholder Fingerprints, Facial Image, and Iris Images: 512 bytes each
+* Key History: 32 bytes
+* Admin Data: 128 bytes

+Firmware version 3.1.1 and later support all Retired Key Management certificate objects.
+Reading Printed Information, fingerprints, facial images, or iris images requires PIN verification.
+Writing these objects requires management-key authentication.
+Optional objects consume storage only after data is written to them.

 ### 1.6 Other Features

 Starting from firmware version 2.0.0, CanoKey supports viewing PIV metadata.

+Firmware version 3.1.1 and later support:

+* Setting the PIN and PUK retry counters from 1 to 15.
+This operation requires both management-key and PIN authentication, and resets PIN and PUK to their default values.
+* PIV attestation for keys generated on the device (`INS F9`).
+Slot F9 must contain a provisioned P-256 attestation key, and its certificate must be stored in data object `5FFF01`.
+A PIV application reset preserves both items.
+Imported keys cannot be attested.
+* Moving keys between PIV slots or deleting keys after management-key authentication (`INS F6`).
+The corresponding certificates are not moved or deleted with the keys.
+* Reading and writing the PIN-protected PIV data objects described above.

 ## 2. Common Operations